web3-nomad/hedera-docs/tutorials/hello-world/hscs-smart-contract.md

 ```

 {% hint style="info" %}
 [Solidity](https://docs.soliditylang.org/) is a programming language that was designed specifically for writing smart contracts in.
-The Solidity compiler outputs bytecode that can be run by an [Ethereum Virtual Machine (EVM)](https://ethereum.org/en/developers/docs/evm/) implementation.
+The Solidity compiler outputs bytecode that can be run by an [Ethereum Virtual Machine (EVM)](https://ethereum.org/en/developers/docs/evm/) implementation; including Hyperledger Besu's EVM, which powers Hedera Smart Contract Service.
 {% endhint %}

 {% hint style="info" %}
 Note that although the `npm` package is named `solc`, the executable exposed on your command line is named `solcjs`.
 {% endhint %}

-Then, open both these files in a code editor, such as VS Code.
+Then, open both of the following files in a code editor, such as VS Code.

 * `my_contract.sol`
 * `script-hscs-smart-contract-ethersjs.js`